coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 **Mask of the Skull:** This ivory mask has been fashioned into the likeness of a human skull.
-Once per day, after it has been worn for at least 1 hour, the mask can be loosed to fly from the wearer's face.
+Once per day, after it has been worn for at least 1 hour, the mask can be loosed to fly from the wearer’s face.
 It travels up to 50 feet away from the wearer and attacks a target assigned to it.
-The grinning skull mask makes a touch attack against the target based on the wearer's base attack bonus.
+The grinning skull mask makes a touch attack against the target based on the wearer’s base attack bonus.
 If the attack succeeds, the target must make a DC 20 Fortitude save or be struck dead, as if affected by a *finger of death* spell.
 If the target succeeds on his saving throw, he nevertheless takes 3d6+13 points of damage.
 After